esrel/UNITN.NLU.Lab/README.md

 # Natural Language Understanding Lab
-Laboratory Material for Natural Language Understanding course of University of Trento
+Laboratory material for Natural Language Understanding course of University of Trento